kind2-mc/kind2/doc/usr/source/9_other/10_maximal_unsafe_abstraction.rst

 The maximal unsafe abstraction generation is a post-analysis treatement that computes a maximal subset of weak assumptions to add to the system such that the system is still unsafe.

-To enable maximal unsafe abstraction generation generation, run
+To enable maximal unsafe abstraction generation, run

 .. code-block:: none